AriFordsham/lens-wiki/Tutorial.md

 id :: Simple Lens a a
 ```

-which just gives you back the value when used with `(^.)` and which when set completely replaces the old value.
+which just gives you back the value when used with `view` and which when set completely replaces the old value.

 They satisfy 3 common-sense laws: